 6 Wheelchair Locations

-The number of chairs removed for wheelchairs depends on the total seating (see table below); Wheelchair locations should be integrated with the general seating areas.
+The number of chairs removed for wheelchairs depends on the total seating (see table on next page); Wheelchair locations should be integrated with the general seating areas.
 Companion seating should be available next to wheelchair locations.

 Wheelchair Seating Locations